surfiniaburger/pool-volume-prediction/README.md

 - EZKL
 - ONNX

-## Setbacks

-I could not deploy to ONNX, EZKL and Cairo yet.
-My code needs polishing.

 Welcome to the Giza Actions SDK template!
 The [Giza Actions SDK](https://actions.gizatech.xyz/welcome/giza-actions-sdk) is tailored to assist you in designing your ZKML workflows efficiently.
 This project provides pre-configured actions ready for deployment on the Giza platform.
 The purpose of this template is to demonstrate how to construct your ZKML workflows using the Giza Actions SDK.